arioux/XL-Whois/ReadMeDev.txt

 Development
 -----------

-ExtractFace has been developped using ActivePerl 5.16.3 with the following modules installed:
+XL-Whois has been developped using ActivePerl 5.16.3 with the following modules installed:

 - Encode (v2.56)